Hi,

 "Give me a fish, I eat for a day.
 Teach me how to fish, I eat for a life time."

-Agreejanni wrote: If you're going to manufacture many PIC-based devices
+janni wrote: If you're going to manufacture many PIC-based devices

-Himmm, not really, you still can play around... for example, I have invented my own connector to work as ICSP and here is a picture for it (it is very simple):janni wrote: or use processors in other than DIP enclosures, you'll need PICFlash.
+Himmm, not really, you still can play around... for example, I have invented my own connector to work as ICSP and here is a picture for it (it is very simple):

-And here it is plugged in my EasyPIC4 and Flashing my cat with new firmware so she will not annoy me when I am coding (I just truned her Interrupt off)
+And here it is plugged in my EasyPIC4 and Flashing my cat with new firmware so she will not annoy me when I am coding (I just truned her Interrupt off) :D

 I am learning in this forum a lot from the others' problems and experinces...